 We have reserved the entire lower level of riverside rooms, as well as the back room upstairs to give workshop participants the space and privacy needed to feel comfortable asking questions, sharing information and being immersed in learning.
 The workshop will consist of some classroom learning to start, in-field instruction and "back of camera" critique, and, of course, lots of time exploring Algonquin Park with your cameras.
 You'll be photographing both landscapes and wildlife.

 Helen's images have been published around the globe and she's often been described as an animal whisperer.
 Currently, Helen teaches nature and landscape photography at Georgian College and prides herself on using simple, easy to understand language.

 During this weekend, Helen will also touch on ethics in wildlife photography, as it’s an important part of any authentic encounter.
-While every effort is made to find wildlife to photograph, there are many factors outside our control and, therefore, no guarantees are made.
+While every effort is made to find wildlife to photograph, there are many factors outside her control and, therefore, no guarantees are made.

 Space is limited to 6 participants, so reserve your spot today for this amazing photography workshop!